jonnor/datascience-master/dat390/report.md

 \newpage
 # Case study

-As a concrete task to apply above
+As a concrete task to illustrate some of the above,

 On DCASE2018 bird-detection challenge.

+Some code will be provided inline for illustration.
-`TODO: link to Github repository`
+The full code as executable Jupyter Notebooks is available at `TODO: link to repo`

 ## Bird vocalization detection

-Problem definition
+The problem formulation is binary classification: the system should output whether audio sample has bird(s) or not.

 * 10 second audio clips
-* Has bird? yes/no => **binary classification**
-* One label for entire clip => weakly annotated
+* One label for the clip (weakly annotated)
-* 3 training sets, 3 test sets.
-48'000 samples
+* 3 training sets, 3 test sets

-**Mismatched conditions**: 2 testsets with no training samples.

-How much or where in clip bird occurs = unknown.

-`TODO: mention library (version) used`
-`TODO: mention OS, hardware used`
+* Total 48'000 samples

+The 2018 edition of this challenge is focused on generalizable performance.
+Therefore 2 of the test sets are recorded at different locations with different equipment than the training samples (mismatched conditions).

 ## Feature representations